JaSanOl/Coursera_Getting_And_Cleaning_Data/CODEBOOK.md

 As ID Variables:

-THe first two columns of the dataset which are:
+The first two columns of the dataset which are:

 - Subject: Describes which Subject the data belongs to.
-THe subjects are numbered 1 through 30.
+The subjects are numbered 1 through 30.
 - Activity: A descriptive name for the activity for which the measurements are being performed.